Mujeeb218353/Github-Learning/readme.md

 ````

 ### Unstage a File
-> Oops — remove a file from staging
+> Oops, — remove a file from staging
 ````bash
 git restore --staged filename.txt
 ````